The Gauss map for bielliptic Prym varieties: Introduction

 On $\mathcal{A}_5\setminus \mathcal{N}^{(5)}_0$, the $\Theta$ divisors are smooth thus

 On $\mathcal{N}^{(5)}_0\setminus \mathcal{N}^{(5)}_1$, i.e. on ppav's $(A,\Theta)\in \mathcal{A}_5$ such that $\Theta$ has isolated singularities, it is well-known \cite[rem.
 2.8]{Gru17} that

 where $\mult_z \Theta$ is the Samuel multiplicity as defined in \cite[Sec.
 4.3]{Fulton1998}.
 A particular example is the locus of intermediate Jacobians of cubic threefolds $IJ_5$ whose theta divisor has a unique cubic isolated singularity and whose Gauss degree is $72$ \cite{ClemensGriffiths1972IJCubicThree}.
-We do not know what the other possible $0$-dimensional singularities are for $(A,\Theta)\in \mathcal{A}_5$.
+We do not know the complete list of possible $0$-dimensional singularities are for $(A,\Theta)\in \mathcal{A}_5$.
 This is the last unknown piece to completely describe the degree of the Gauss map on $\mathcal{A}_5$: \begin{question} For $(A,\Theta)\in \mathcal{A}_5$, with $\Theta$ having isolated singularities, what are the possible values of

 where $\mult_z \Theta$ is the Samuel multiplicity. \end{question} The graph on the following page summarizes the results.
 An arrow from $Z$ to $W$ means that $W\subset \overline{Z}$.
-The thick red lines denote all the loci $\EE_{g,t }^{\prime k}$ (resp. $\SE_\ud^{k}$) for $0\leq k \leq \max_Z \ns /2$.
+The thick red lines denote all the loci $\EE_{g,t }^{\prime k}$ (resp. $\SE_\ud^{k}$) for $0\leq k \leq \max_Z \ns $.
 We have omitted certain inclusions in the closure, like